 Then?
 Lots of time and lots of luck -- with a rugged shoreline and savage sea swell, this isn't an island built for landings.

-According to one guide, more people have reached the summit of Everest than have landed at Boreray since the National Trust took ownership in 1957.
+, more people have reached the summit of Everest than have landed at Boreray since the National Trust took ownership in 1957.

 North Sentinel Island